- General information

 The paper must be submitted in a form of MS word or LaTeX file.

 Upon acceptance of a paper, authors will be asked to provide the publisher the possibility to publish the paper and disseminate it after publishing.
 Also, the authors are free to upload their papers to various repositories, use them in the educational process, in their research etc.

 The journal is published by the rolling model.
 This means, that as soon as a paper is accepted for publication, we initiate typesetting procedures.
 After the approval of the paper layout by the corresponding author, we add the paper to the current issue of the journal online.
 There are 4 issues of the journal per year.
 At the end of each season, we close the formation of the issue and publish contents of it online.
 After this, we publish the issue in print and start forming the next issue.
 Such model allows us to meet modern requirements of the research community for the timely publications.
 The authors, whose papers are accepted earlier do not need to wait for the complete issue to be formed, but their paper will be published online straight after the acceptance.

 Authors, who submit their papers to the Journal automatically agree that their manuscripts will be checked for plagiarism with the Crossref Similarity Check Powered by iThenticate to ensure originality of their submissions.

 According to the policy of the journal the formatting is made by the representatives of Publishing House “Virtus Interpress”.
 Our skilled typesetters will ensure that your manuscript is formatted according to the style guide of the journal.
 It allows researchers to save valuable time by having a skilled expert format their manuscript.
-All figures and tables are moved to the correct location in the manuscript, and figure titles and legends are standardized according to your journal’s specifications.
+All figures and tables are moved to the correct location in the manuscript, and figure titles and legends are standardized according to the journal’s specifications.
 At the same time, we have established standards of article structure, which are listed below.